About UsOur mission: To educate, enable, inspire and motivate our student pilots to achieve their aviation goals

 Merseyflight is located at Aviation Park, CH4 0GZ; 4 miles SW of Chester, approximately 45 minutes from Manchester and 25 minutes from Liverpool.

-On arrival at Aviation Park you will need to sign in at the security gate – Just let them know you are visiting Merseyflight and have your paperwork handy.
+On arrival at Aviation Park you will need to sign in at the security gate – Just let them know you are visiting Merseyflight.

 Once through security, follow the signs for the Chocks Away Diner.
-Park in the free car park and enter the diner main entrance.
+Park in the free car park and enter the General Aviation Centre main entrance.
 Turn immediately left and follow the perimeter of the diner, bearing to the right, where you will find the flying school entrance.

 Please note that only participants are allowed in the flying school.
 Accompanying guests can either relax in the diner or watch from the outside viewing park.